Announcing... The 2020

 Spelling, Grammar, Mechanics, etc.: There are no errors in the final draft.
 People or place names that the author invented are spelled consistently throughout.
 End punctuation, and correct punctuation in general, is used throughout the poem.

 Creativity: The poem contains sensory details, figurative language, and descriptions that contribute to the reader's enjoyment.
 The author has really used his or her imagination.

-Quality Product: The final draft of the poem is typed in a 12-point, readable font and includes the student’s name in the upper-left hand margin with Falcon’s e-mail and current cell phone number.
+Quality Product: The final draft of the poem is typed in 12-point, readable font and includes the student’s name in the upper-left-hand margin with Falcon’s e-mail and current cell phone number.